Bargaining Unit: Miscellaneous Non-Supervisory Unit

-- Possess the physical strength and agility to work outdoors in adverse climatic weather conditions.
+- Possess the physical strength and agility to work outdoors in adverse climates and weather conditions.

 - Works in an environment with exposure to dust, dirt, and/or weed abatement chemicals.

-- May stoop, kneel, crouch, crawl, climb, reach, sit, stand, and walk for extended period of time.
+- May stoop, kneel, crouch, crawl, climb, reach, sit, stand, and walk for an extended period.

 - Respond to emergency calls on a 24 hour-a-day basis on a rotating on-call schedule.

 - Possess the physical characteristics to perform the critical and important duties of the job, including the ability to climb stationary ladders up to 100 feet in height, work suspended above ground level (approximately 45 feet) in a bosun chair or aerial lift, and work in confined spaces, such as in excavations (approximately 20 feet below ground level), buried in dewatered pipelines and manifolds (ranging in size from 3 feet to 13 feet in diameter), and dewatered sumps and turnout facilities (approximately 30 feet below ground level).

 - Possess a valid California Class C Driver’s License with a driving record acceptable to the District’s automobile insurance provider is required.